ShivankUdayawal/Lead-Scoring-Data-Analysis/README.md

    **9. Total Time Spent on Website —** The total time spent by the customer on the website.

    **10. Page Views Per Visit —** Average number of pages on the website viewed during the visits.

+   **11. Last Activity — Last activity performed by the customer.
+Includes Email Opened, Olark Chat Conversation, etc.

+   **12. Country —** The country of the customer.

+   **13. Specialization —** The industry domain in which the customer worked before.
+Includes the level ‘Select Specialization’ which means the customer had not selected this option while filling the form.

+   **14. How did you hear about X Education —** The source from which the customer heard about X Education.

+   **15. What is your current occupation —** Indicates whether the customer is a student, unemployed or employed.